rogerbinns/apsw/doc/shell.rst

 *Issues the query against the named FTS5 table*

+The top 20 results are shown.
 Text after the table name is used exactly as the query - do not shell quote it.

 .. _shell-cmd-header:
 .. index::